Ploux/oe-nmt/report.md

 Our initial RNN model is based on an English-German translation model developed by Jason Brownlee [machine learning webpage].
 This model was further adapted to Old English [github].

-The attention layer was added, following the guidance of [NITISH put your reference here] A helpful description of attention used in the presentation was found in [nmt]
+The attention layer was added, following the guidance of [attention] A helpful description of attention used in the presentation was found in [nmt]

 A number of github projects dealing the conjunction of NLP and Old English were discovered, in addition to the sources previously mentioned.
 These are [git1, git2, git3, git4, git5]